mongodb/docs/source/includes/api/list-tables/restore-job-request-documents.rst

    * - delivery.expires
      - timestamp
-     - Date after which the :abbr:`URL (Uniform Resource Locator)` is no longer available.
+     - Date after which the |url| is no longer available.

        Only present if ``"delivery.methodName" : "HTTP"``.